-The present community would be content with a limited number of starter homes that would be a beneficial provision for the village's upcoming generation, and would detract little from the village's original character - but from there, these Developers having got wind of opportunities in the area, the development idea has escalated the transform of the something that would destroy the village as it now happily stands, to transform it into a region of urban degradation in which no inhabitant would have any prospect for pleasurable satisfaction from their surroundings; they would be caged in what was neither town nor country, and lacking the amenities provided normally by either the one or the other.
+tion, and would detract little from the village's original character - but from there, these developers, having got wind of opportunities in the area, and escalated the proposal into something that would destroy the village as it now happily stands, to transform it into a region of urban degradation in which no inhabitant would have any prospect for pleasurable satisfaction from their surroundings.

+They would be caged in what was neither town nor country, and lacking the amenities provided normally by either the one or the other.

-The message the great painters and poets enchanted by Thorncombe were giving to their fellow beings, through their work, was how greatly enjoyment in life can be heightened by increasing visual awareness and a sensitivity to all natural beauty.
+The message the great painters and poets enchanted by Thorncombe were giving to their fellow beings, through their work, was how greatly enjoyment in life can be heightened by increasing visual awarenesss and a sensitivity to all natural beauty.